GUPTHA-MADDULA/Nodejs-web-app/README.md

 - **Automated Testing:** Prevents bugs by ensuring each code change is verified.
 - **Simplified Deployment:** Containerization with Docker makes deployments consistent and portable.
 - **Continuous Integration:** Ensures the app is always in a deployable state.
+- **Real-time Validation:** Every code push triggers build and test pipeline ensuring reliability.

+---

+Feel free to contribute or clone and test the app on your own setup!